VeryGoodErotica/ContraCostaCountyFieldGuide/Specification/Multimedia.md

 The Intel ClearSans font should be used for sans-serif content.
 Appropriate fonts for Serif and Monospace content has not yet been decided.

+I am generally opposed to the use of Serif fonts, they increase the odds of triggering reading issues such as with (but no exclusive to) dyslexia.

 Bitmap Still Images